mysticetus-inc/dotcom/site/content/industry/energy/_index.md

 {{< components/feature-highlight
 	title="Mysticetus Audit Refutes False Claims, Keeps Operations Running Smoothly" subTitle="High-Tech Non-Repudiation - Risk Reduction for Your Insurance Policy" text="Protected Species Observers (PSOs) are your official, government-approved, onboard witnesses of legal compliance.
-Mysticetus double-checks and audits every PSO action and record.
+Mysticetus double-checks, records and audits every PSO action.
 Paper scribbles and inauditable Excel data are easily challenged by opposing counsel.
 False claims can come from angry citizens with blurry photos.
 Or perhaps a disgruntled employee and intentionally altered data.
 Mysticetus time-stamps, encrypts and securely audits everything recorded by PSOs, as well as everyone who touches the data later.
 Mysticetus-recorded data cannot be altered without knowing who, when, where and why it was altered.
 This provides strongest possible protection from false claims of permit violation." image="gavel.png"
 >}}

 {{< components/feature-highlight
 	title="Mysticetus Command Center"
 	subTitle="Centralize Monitoring and Management of Operations"
-	text="Mysticetus Command Center maps all your operational activities, vessel statuses, reported sightings, weather conditions and even and integrates NOAA Dynamic Management Areas.
-Animal sightings, ship locations can be seen by everyone equipped with Mysticetus on your project.
+	text="Mysticetus Command Center maps all your operational activities, vessel statuses, reported sightings, weather conditions and even integrates NOAA Dynamic Management Areas.
+Animal sightings ands ship locations are shared with everyone equipped with Mysticetus on your project.
 If you've got internet, you can watch your operation in real-time, from anywhere on the planet." image="mysticetus-data-driven-decisions.png"
 	imagePosition="right"
 >}}